 The Flight Deal Newsletter.
-If you sign up for the Flight Deal newsletter, you’ll get notifications about travel sales, scoured from all different airlines.
+If you sign up for the free Flight Deal newsletter, you’ll get notifications about travel sales, scoured from all different airlines.
 It’s great for spontaneous travel.
 (Airlines also usually have their own deal emails.)

 Local Expeditions.
 This NYC-based tour company provides you with a unique, local take on New York City.
 Local Expeditions also believes in the local/sustainable movement, and 5% of every expedition is donated to a local organization of the guide’s choice.
 Book a NYC tour via Local Expeditions.

 NYC Tours & Photo Safaris.
 Looking for an experience beyond the guidebook?
 Have the lovely Jessie Festa and her team show you around different neighborhoods exploring their history and getting in touch with local places to be!
 Book a NYC tour via http://nyctoursandphotosafaris.com/.